ChargrilledChook/tic-tac-toe/README.md

 # Tic-tac-toe

+## [Play on Repl.it](https://repl.it/@HappyFrog/tic-tac-toe#bin/main.rb)

 An assignment for the OOP section of Ruby Programming for The Odin Project to practice and showcase object oriented programming.

-## [Play on Repl.it](https://repl.it/@HappyFrog/tic-tac-toe#bin/main.rb)
+Updated to practice automated testing.

 ## Features